-In approving the 2020 bonuses of the named executive officers, the compensation committee took into account the achievement by the Partnership of all of the targeted performance objectives for 2020 and the individual performances of each of the named executive officers.
-The cash bonuses awarded to each of the named executive officers for 2020 performance were materially consistent with their applicable bonus pool targets.
+In approving the 2022 bonuses of the named executive officers, the Compensation Committee took into account the achievement by the Partnership of all of the targeted performance objectives for 2022 and the individual performances of each of the named executive officers.
+The cash bonuses awarded to each of the named executive officers for 2022 performance were materially consistent with their applicable bonus pool targets.

 Equity Awards.
-In 2018, the Board adopted the Sunoco LP 2018 Long-Term Incentive Plan (the "2018 LTIP").
-Each of the Sunoco LP 2012 Long-Term Incentive Plan (the "2012 LTIP") and 2018 LTIP (collectively the "LTIPs") is designed to provide long-term incentive awards in order to promote achievement of our long-term strategic business objectives.
+Each of the Sunoco LP 2012 Long-Term Incentive Plan (the "2012 LTIP") and the Sunoco LP 2018 Long-Term Incentive Plan (the "2018 LTIP," and together with the 2012 LTIP, the "LTIPs") is designed to provide long-term incentive awards in order to promote achievement of our long-term strategic business objectives.
 The LTIPs are designed to align the economic interests of the named executive officers, key employees and directors with those of our unitholders and to provide an incentive to management for continuous employment with the General Partner and its affiliates.
 Each of our named executive officers is eligible to participate in the LTIPs.
 These awards are intended to align the interests of plan participants (including our NEOs) with those of our unitholders and to give plan participants the opportunity to share in our long-term performance.

-From time to time, the Compensation Committee may make grants under the plan to employees and/or directors containing such terms as the compensation committee shall determine under the LTIPs.
+From time to time, the Compensation Committee may make grants under the plan to employees and/or directors containing such terms as the Compensation Committee shall determine under the LTIPs.
 The Compensation Committee determines the conditions upon which the restricted units granted may become vested or forfeited, and whether or not any such restricted units will have distribution equivalent rights ("DERs") entitling the grantee to receive an amount in cash equal to cash distributions made by us with respect to a like number of our common units during the restricted period.

-For 2020, the annual long-term incentive targets set by the Compensation Committee for the named executive officers were 400% of annual base salary for Mr. Kim; 200% of annual base salary for Messrs.
-Miller, Bramhall, Fails and Hand, and 150% for Mr. Dodderer.
-The targets of the named executive officers were the same as the prior year's targets.
+For 2022, the annual long-term incentive targets set by the Compensation Committee for the named executive officers were 400% of annual base salary for Mr. Kim; 250% for Mr. Fails; 200% for Mr. Hand; and 175% for Mr. Harkness.
+Mr. Bramhall's 2022 equity award was at a target of 500%, which target was raised from its previous level of 300% in connection with his promotion to EVP & Group CFO at Energy Transfer.